 Welcome to Ruddington Grange Golf Club

-Course Update: Monday 21st August.
-Course open.
+Course Update: Monday 25th September.
+Course open, no buggies

 It takes many years for a golf course to mature and develop but Ruddington Grange is now unrecognisable compared to when it first opened in 1988.